stackitcloud/terraform-provider-stackit/docs/resources/ske_cluster.md

 Required:

 - `enabled` (Boolean) Enables the application load balancer extension.
+Note: This feature is in private preview.
+Enabling application load balancer extension is only possible for enabled accounts.
+Otherwise the request will be rejected.

 <a id="nestedatt--extensions--argus"></a>